innertrends/Labs/ApiClients/Compass-PHP/README.md

  Usage
 -----
- When instantiating the client you can set the public key, private key and version in the constructor.
-These are optional and can later be set via the specific setter methods that the wrapper implements (setVersion($v), setPrivateKey($k), setPublicKey($k)).
+ After you registered the wrapper in your autoload handler or just included the path, you can start using its static methods.
+To set/change its configurations you must use the "CompassApi::configure" method: `` CompassApi::configure(array("public_key"=>"xxxxxxxxxxxxxxxxxxxx","private_key"=>"xxxxxxxxxxxxxxxxxxxx","version"=>"xx","debug"=>true));`` .
+Only the 'public_key' is mandatory.

  Another, more global approach, to set this configuration variables is to use constants that are defined before the instantiation and visible throughout the application.
-As a first act, the library check if the constants exist, and if true, they are being used.
+If the system you use permits this.
+As a first act, the library checks if the constants exist, and if true, they are being used. (recommended)

 Constant | Variable
 --- | ---